RocketPy-Team/RocketPy/docs/index.rst

        ^^^^^^^^^^^^^^^

        Simulating your first rocket?
 Check out the Beginner's Guide.
-It contains an introduction to RocketPy's main concepts and walks you through the process of setting up a simulation.
+It contains an introduction to RocketPy main concepts and walks you through the process of setting up a simulation.

        +++